Below are frequently asked tennis questions regarding Hours of Operation, COVID-19, Tennis Programs, and General Questions.

 - Guests are not allowed to “reserve” or camp on a court until members arrive.
 Members whose guests do not observe this rule may face a $50 fine.

-- If for some reason members don’t respond to your request on time check or refuse to vacate the court at the end of 1 hour and fifteen minutes of play time, please let Amy Bannister, Pool Manager, know at email@example.com.
-If the pool manager is contacted, her decision stands as final and is inarguable.
+- If, for some reason, members don’t respond to your request on time check or refuse to vacate the court at the end of 1 hour and fifteen minutes of play time, please let Jennee Boyd, our Club Manager, know at firstname.lastname@example.org.
+If the Club Manager is contacted, her decision stands as final and is inarguable.
 Members refusing to comply may be asked to pay a fine by the Board of Trustees.

 Adult and Youth Programs